South Pole posts most severe cold season on record, an anomaly in a warming world

 “One cold winter is interesting but doesn’t change the long term trend, which is warming,” wrote Eric Steig, a professor of atmospheric sciences at the University of Washington in an email.

-Not only is Antarctica warming over the long-term, but its ice is rapidly melting, contributing to sea level rise:
+Not only is Antarctica warming over the long term, but its ice is rapidly melting, contributing to sea level rise:

 At the moment, though, the Antarctic cold is beyond numbing.